-Property, Plant and Equipment, Intangible Assets and Depreciation and Amortization
+Property, Plant and Equipment, Intangible Assets and Depreciation and Amortization operations, maintenance and administration (OM&A) expenses when incurred.
+Repairs and maintenance costs are expensed when incurred.

 PP&E and intangible assets are recorded at cost.
 Interest costs incurred during construction and development are capitalized as part of the cost of the asset based on the interest rates on OPG's long-term debt.
 Expenditures for replacements of major components are capitalized.